sassoftware/sas-container-recipes/README.md

 * A [supported version](https://success.docker.com/article/maintenance-lifecycle) of Docker is required.
 * Git is required.

-# How to Clone from GitHub
+# How to Clone the Repository

-The following examples are for a Linux host that has Git and Docker installed.
-This can be done on Windows using PowerShell and on a Mac, too.
-The following example assumes the project is cloned to the $HOME directory.
+Here is an example of the `git clone` command for a Linux host that has Git and Docker installed.
+The command assumes that you will clone the repository in the $HOME directory.

 ```
 cd $HOME
 git clone https://github.com/sassoftware/sas-container-recipes.git
 ```

+**Note:** On Windows, you can clone the repository by using PowerShell.
+Also, you can clone the repository on a Mac.

-# How To Quickly Build a SAS Viya 3.4 Image
+# How to Build the Images and Start the Container

-A script named `build.sh` is at the root level.
-After the sassoftware/sas-container-recipes project is cloned, run `build.sh` to quickly build a set of Docker images that represent a SAS Viya 3.4 image and a SAS Viya 3.4 image that includes a default user.
+A script named `build.sh` is at the repository root level.
+After the sassoftware/sas-container-recipes project is cloned, run `build.sh` to build a set of Docker images for SAS Viya 3.4.

-The following example assumes that you are in the /$HOME/sas-container-recipes directory and a demo user is added.
-The demo user allows you to log on to SAS Studio when the container is running.
+The following example assumes that you are in the /$HOME/sas-container-recipes directory and that an [addon](addons/README.md) layer, auth-demo, is included in the build.

 ```
 cp /path/to/SAS_Viya_deployment_data.zip viya-programming/viya-single-container
 build.sh addons/auth-demo
 ```
+**Notes:**

+* The auth-demo addon sets up a demo user, which allows you to log on to SAS Studio after the container is running.
-Running `build.sh` prints to the console and to a file named build_sas_container.log.
+* Running `build.sh` prints to the console and to a file named build_sas_container.log.

 After the build completes, execute `docker images` to see the images.
 Here is an example of the output: